Ron is a student of African American history. His writing highlights the stories of people who overcame prejudice to achieve great things.

 After President Barack Obama won reelection in 2012, the Republican Party did a lot of soul searching.
 It was very clear that demographic trends among the American electorate were putting the future of the party at risk.
 As South Carolina GOP Senator Lindsey Graham famously told the Washington Post, "We're not generating enough angry white guys to stay in business for the long term."

 For the past half century, the base of the Republican Party has been overwhelmingly white.
-In the 2012 election the GOP candidate, Mitt Romney, won 59% of the white vote to just 39% for his Democratic opponent, Barack Obama.
-However, the incumbent president won the election by amassing 93% of the African American vote, as well as 71% of the Latino vote and 73% of the Asian vote.
+In the 2012 election, the GOP candidate, Mitt Romney, won 59% of the white vote (39% voted for his Democratic opponent, Barack Obama).
+However, the incumbent president won the election by amassing 93% of the African American vote as well as 71% of the Latino vote and 73% of the Asian vote.

 In the aftermath of that devastating defeat (President Obama won 332 electoral votes to just 206 for Romney), the Republicans conducted an “autopsy” to determine the causes of their loss, and to give recommendations for rectifying those problems going forward.